clizarraga-UAD7/geo-datascience/README.md

 # geo-datascience

-Data Science in Earth Sciences
+ Data Science Tools and Methods in Earth Sciences Notes